 In a multiplayer game, another player can scan for your planets using a planet scanning script: C;9;1;9;2 … unless you have fighters in the sector covering your planets.
 If that sector contains a port, this port scanning script detects if you have fighters in a sector containing a port.

 The only un-scannable method of hiding planets is to place them in sectors that do not contain ports, but are covered with fighters.
-This doesn’t stop missiles or traveling players from detecting them however.
+This however doesn’t stop missiles or traveling players from detecting them.